 From Components to Complete Systems

+In the world's most demanding environment you need OBS solutions that are proven to provide results.
 Nanometrics offers a range of ocean bottom seismometry solutions from individual instruments or accessories to fully integrated systems.
 We also provide custom solutions tailored to your imaging and deployment requirements.

 The Abalones OBS